timhowgego/Aquius/README.md

 * `y` - `float` latitude of _here_ in WGS 84.
 * `range` - `float` distance from _here_ to be searched for nodes, in metres.
 * `options` - optional `Object` of key:value pairs:

 ** `filter` - `integer` index of network line to filter by.
 ** `geoJSON` - `Array` of strings describing map layers to be outputted in GeoJSON format ("network", "link", "node" and/or "place").
 ** `sanitize` - `boolean` check data integrity.
 Checks occur unless set to `false`.
 Repeat queries with the same dataObject can safely set sanitize to false.

+**Caution:** Sanitize does not fix logical errors within the dataObject, and should not be used to check data quality.
+Sanitize merely replaces missing or incomplete structures with zero-value defaults, typically causing bad data to be ignored without throwing errors.

 Calls to `aquius.here()` return a JSON-like Object.
 On error, that Object contains one key `error`.

-Otherwise, if `geoJSON` is specified a GeoJSON-style Object is returned.
-In addition to the standard geometry data, each feature has two properties:
+Otherwise, if `geoJSON` is specified a GeoJSON-style Object with a `FeatureCollection` is returned.
+In addition to [the standard geometry data](https://tools.ietf.org/html/rfc7946), each `Feature` has two properties, which can be referenced when applying styling in your GIS application:

-* `type` - "link" (routes), "node" (stops), "place" (demographics)
+* `type` - "here", "link" (routes), "node" (stops), "place" (demographics)
 * `value` - numeric value associated with each (such as daily services or resident population)

 Otherwise the JSON-like Object will contain `summary`, is an Object containing link, node and place totals, and geometry for `here`, `link`, `node` and `place`.
 Each geometry key contains an Array of features, where each feature is an Object with a key `value` (the associated numeric value, such as number of services) and either `circle` (here, node, place) or `polyline` (link).
 Circles consist of an Array containing a single x, y pair of WGS 84 coordinates.
 Polylines consist of an Array of Arrays in route order, each child Array containing a similar pair of x, y coordinates.
+Unless `sanitize` is false, the sanitized `dataObject` will be returned as a key, allowing subsequent queries with the returned dataObject to be passed with `sanitize` false, which speeds up the query slighty.

+**Caution:** Both `link` outputs mirrors the internal construction of Aquius' map, which tries to find adjoining links with the same service frequency and attach them to one continuous polyline.
+The logic reduces the number of objects, but does not find all logical links, nor does it necessarily links the paths taken by individual services.
+If you need to map individual routes interrogate the original link in the original `dataObject`.

 ## Data Structure